 Minor in Environmental Analysis & Policy

 The minor in Environmental Analysis & Policy requires a total of five courses as specified below.
-Up to two courses taken as part of a student’s major requirements may be used to fulfill the requirements of the minor in environmental analysis & policy.
+Students minoring in Environmental Analysis & Policy, through coursework, will satisfy BU Hub requirements in Social Inquiry; Ethical Reasoning; Scientific Inquiry; and Research & Information Literacy.
+Up to two courses taken as part of a student’s major requirements may be used to fulfill the requirements of the minor in Environmental Analysis & Policy.
 Courses taken to fulfill minor requirements must be completed with a grade of C or higher.

 Unless otherwise noted, all required courses are 4 credit hours.